Yashkalra12/MalScanX/DEPLOYMENT.md

 - ✅ MongoDB connection is stable
 - ✅ All environment variables are set

-Your MalScanX application is now ready for production deployment! 🚀
+Your MalScanX application is now ready for manual deployment via Vercel dashboard! 🚀